Fabianko/test-deno/README.md

 # test-deno
-My first proyect with DENO
+My first proyect with DENO and postgresql

 * first step: you need install deno and config PATH
 ```sh